nealsonS/eTA_LLM_Chatbot/lab3_p2/README.md

 It saves a csv file of the portfolio at results as well!

 Notes:
+- read_mysql_data.py connects you to the database that was formed with stock_editor.py.

+- simple_moving_ave.py is just a python script that we played around with to understand how stock prediction algorithms work.
+The Buy/Sell signal code was reused in signal_gen.py

+- exponential_smoothing.py is just a python script that we played around with to understand how stock prediction algorithms work.

 - The signal_gen.py is just a python script with a function that contains signal generation functions